 Oh and you can’t forget fresh cut limes for squeezing over the tacos.

-These dutch oven carnitas are the easiest and most delicious ever!
+These carnitas de puerco with Coca Cola are the easiest and most delicious carnitas ever!
 You’ve got to give them a try!

 I hope you enjoyed today’s recipe and I hope you’ll give it a try.